LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 POLICYID=$(cardano-cli transaction policyid --script-file ft-policy.script)
 ```

-## Create Source and Destination Wallet Keys and Addresses
+## Create Wallet Keys and Addresses

 We will then create another set of keys for two wallets.
 One source wallet to get testnet tADA from the faucet to cover the Tx fee, and one destination wallet to receive the minted tokens.
 Although in theory you can use the same policy key to generate an address to receive tADA and mint the custom tokens, we recommend using different sets of keys based on their purpose.

+📝 _In case of mainnet we will know the destination address upfront, so only one set of keys are needed.
+However as mentioned [earlier](https://learn.lovelace.academy/getting-started/keys-and-addresses/#address-keys), mainnet payment keys should be generated in a trusted air-gapped machine without any network connectivity_

 ```bash
 cardano-cli address key-gen \